 Volunteers share a room at the centre with one other volunteer and bathroom facilities are shared.
 There are communal areas to relax, and there is WIFI available.

-Alternatively, volunteers can choose to stay at a nearby resort (at additional cost) which offers private rooms with double beds, air conditioning, en-suite bathrooms and WIFI.
+Alternatively, volunteers can choose to stay at a nearby resort (at additional cost) which offers private rooms with double beds, air conditioning, en-suite bathrooms with hot water, and WIFI.

-On weekdays (Monday to Friday), both breakfast and lunch will be prepared for you at the volunteer accommodation.
-During the weekends, lunch will not be provided and you will be responsible for this.
+On weekdays (Monday to Friday), breakfast and lunch will be prepared for you at the volunteer accommodation.
+During the weekends, lunch is not provided and you will be responsible for this.